 Why is it important for expats to have an International Health Insurance?

 As an expat, you have specific health needs since you are going to live abroad for a long period of time.
 You will need to be covered for both emergency situations and daily care.
 An international medical insurance gives you the guarantee that you will get quality private health care regardless of which country you move to and whatever local healthcare system is in place.
 You will be covered in your home country as well as in your country of expatriation.
-Also do not forget that, in the current situation, an international health insurance with Covid-19 coverage is a must!
+Believe us, an international health insurance is a must for every expat abroad!

 Why an International Health Insurance is not a Travel Insurance?